goyalanshul1303/Bike-Sharing/README.md

-# Project Name
+# BoomBikes Bike sharing demand
 > BoomBikes aspires to understand the demand for shared bikes among the people on the basis of 2 years data provided by company.they want to understand the factors affecting the demand for these shared bikes in the American market.
 The company wants to know:

-Which variables are significant in predicting the demand for shared bikes.
+	-Which variables are significant in predicting the demand for shared bikes.
-How well those variables describe the bike demands
+	-How well those variables describe the bike demands

 ## Table of Contents